ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 Reinforcement learning can be though of as a data generation process - interacting with the environment generates sequences of experience tuples of `(s, a, r, s')`.
 In order to learn from this data we need to label it - in DQN this labelling process is doing by creating a Bellman target for each sample in a batch.
 This then allows supervised learning to be used to fit our predicted `Q(s,a)` to the target.

-From experience with DQN and CartPole I expected to see a inflation in the Q values.
+From experience with DQN and cartpole I expected to see a inflation in the Q values.
 This optimism comes from the max operation over `Q(s',a)` in the Bellman target.
 When I took a look at the Bellman target I saw something quite different - an increase until a small value of around 2.0.
-Since rewards for CartPole are +1 for each step, this meant that the max across `Q(s',a)` was approximately 1.0 as well.
+Since rewards for cartpole are +1 for each step, this meant that the max across `Q(s',a)` was approximately 1.0 as well.

 ![fig3]({{ "/assets/debug_dqn/fig3.png"}})